 The results discussed so far suggest that it may take a considerable time before transmission at the calyx of Held can be considered stationary, i.e. when all processes have reached their steady-state activity.
 Therefore, one would expect a strong influence of the stimulus history on the behaviour of the synapse.
 To test this in the model, the stimulus-dependence of recovery from depression was investigated.
-The time course of recovery from depression after 1 sec stimulation was investigated at different stimulus frequencies (1, 10 and 100Hz; Fig. 7A), and recovery curves were obtained for the EPSC amplitude (Fig. 7A, top), the RRVP occupancy (Fig. 7A, bottom left), the calcium release transient (Fig. 7A, top right) and the release probability (Fig. 7A, bottom right).
+The time course of recovery from depression after 1 s stimulation was investigated at different stimulus frequencies (1, 10 and 100 Hz; Fig. 7A), and recovery curves were obtained for the EPSC amplitude (Fig. 7A, top), the RRVP occupancy (Fig. 7A, bottom left), the calcium release transient (Fig. 7A, top right) and the release probability (Fig. 7A, bottom right).

 A comparison of the recovery curves for the EPSC amplitude shows that their shape strongly depends on the stimulus frequency: with increasing frequency, the total recovery time increases, but in addition, a fast, non-exponential initial phase appears.
 The recovery of the RRVP on the other hand has a similar, exponential time course at all frequencies.
-For higher frequencies $\geq$ 10Hz however, an initial rapid recovery is visible, which is a consequence of fast, activity-dependent vesicle recruitment, which is activated more efficiently during high-frequency stimulation.
+For higher frequencies \geq 10 Hz, however, an initial rapid recovery is visible, which is a consequence of fast, activity-dependent vesicle recruitment, which is activated more efficiently during high-frequency stimulation.
 The recovery of the release probability is also frequency-dependent, and, similar to the EPSC, has a fast early and slow late phase.
 The fast phase is mediated by the recovery of fast calcium channel inactivation, and the slow component by autoreceptor activation and slow inactivation.
 This shows that frequency-dependent recovery curves in this model are the result of different relative activation of multiple activity-dependent processes.
-This behaviour vanishes in the depletion model, here the EPSC recovery curves assume an exponential form and are identical at different frequencies apart from a slight initial acceleration at high frequencies, which is caused by a stronger activity-dependent vesicle recruitment (not illustrated).
+This behaviour vanishes in the depletion model; here the EPSC recovery curves assume an exponential form and are identical at different frequencies apart from a slight initial acceleration at high frequencies, which is caused by a stronger activity-dependent vesicle recruitment (not illustrated).

-To illustrate their non-exponential character, the EPSC recovery curves are replotted in Figure 7B in a double-logarithmic representation.
-For all frequencies, their shape clearly differs from an exponential decay (parabolas shown as dotted lines), or a sum of two
+To illustrate their non-exponential character, the EPSC recovery curves are replotted in Fig. 7B in a double-logarithmic representation.
+For all frequencies, their shape clearly differs from an exponential decay (parabolas shown as dotted lines), or a sum of two exponentials, as has been previously used to describe recovery from depression (Wang & Kaczmarek, 1998; Dittman & Regehr, 1998).
+A better description is given by a power law, which terminates with an exponential decay: